wyk2796/wyk2796.github.io/pages/about.md

 ### PROFESSIONAL EXPERIENCE
 - ##### 2015.9 – 2018.1   HangZhou ShuYun Information Science Corporation (Algorithm Engineer)
   - **Design and Development of Recommendation System for commodities** The company started to develop a framework for Recommendation System which can train model from users features data and generates a list of recommendation commodities.
-In this project, My duty is to develop a back-end part that can get data from several recommendation lists and merge them by specific algorithm, finally push them to user end.
+In this project, My duty is to develop a back-end part that can get data from several recommendation lists and merge them by specific algorithm, and then push them to user end.
 I’m also in charge with developing some recommendation algorithms for some particular scenarios.
 This recommendation framework mainly serves the advertising business.
   - **Design and Development of TaoBao, TMall User Portrait System**
     Depending on user shopping records, I establish a label system, representing user feature space, for all of them, such as Preference for Clothes, Preference for Cosmetics, Preference for Food etc. It is advantageous to divide group users into several categories and improve the precise of recommendation system.
   - **Analysis user comment data with NLP**